ferstl/jitwatch-jarscan-maven-plugin/README.md

 The jitwatch-jarscan-maven-plugin integrates [jitwatch](https://github.com/AdoptOpenJDK/jitwatch)'s `JarScan` utility with Apache Maven.
 It allows you to scan your projects' artifacts and their dependencies for large methods during a maven build.

-Take a look at the [plugin documentation](http://ferstl.github.io/jitwatch-jarscan-maven-plugin/plugin-info.html) for all configuration options of this plugin.
+Please refer to the [plugin documentation](http://ferstl.github.io/jitwatch-jarscan-maven-plugin/plugin-info.html) for all configuration options of this plugin.

 ### How to use it